metio/terraform-provider-k8s/docs/data-sources/apps_kubeblocks_io_configuration_v1alpha1_manifest.md

 Optional:

-- `config_item_details` (Attributes List) ConfigItemDetails is an array of ConfigurationItemDetail objects.
-Each ConfigurationItemDetail corresponds to a configuration template, which is a ConfigMap that contains multiple configuration files.
-Each configuration file is stored as a key-value pair within the ConfigMap.
-The ConfigurationItemDetail includes information such as:  - The configuration template (a ConfigMap) - The corresponding ConfigConstraint (constraints and validation rules for the configuration) - Volume mounts (for mounting the configuration files) (see [below for nested schema](#nestedatt--spec--config_item_details))
+- `config_item_details` (Attributes List) ConfigItemDetails is an array of ConfigurationItemDetail objects.Each ConfigurationItemDetail corresponds to a configuration template,which is a ConfigMap that contains multiple configuration files.Each configuration file is stored as a key-value pair within the ConfigMap.The ConfigurationItemDetail includes information such as:- The configuration template (a ConfigMap)- The corresponding ConfigConstraint (constraints and validation rules for the configuration)- Volume mounts (for mounting the configuration files) (see [below for nested schema](#nestedatt--spec--config_item_details))

 <a id="nestedatt--spec--config_item_details"></a>
 ### Nested Schema for `spec.config_item_details`

 Required:

-- `name` (String) Defines the unique identifier of the configuration template.
-It must be a string of maximum 63 characters, and can only include lowercase alphanumeric characters, hyphens, and periods.
-The name must start and end with an alphanumeric character.
+- `name` (String) Defines the unique identifier of the configuration template.It must be a string of maximum 63 characters, and can only include lowercase alphanumeric characters,hyphens, and periods.The name must start and end with an alphanumeric character.

 Optional:

-- `config_file_params` (Attributes) Specifies the user-defined configuration parameters.
-When provided, the parameter values in 'configFileParams' override the default configuration parameters.
-This allows users to override the default configuration according to their specific needs. (see [below for nested schema](#nestedatt--spec--config_item_details--config_file_params))
+- `config_file_params` (Attributes) Specifies the user-defined configuration parameters.When provided, the parameter values in 'configFileParams' override the default configuration parameters.This allows users to override the default configuration according to their specific needs. (see [below for nested schema](#nestedatt--spec--config_item_details--config_file_params))
-- `config_spec` (Attributes) Specifies the name of the configuration template (a ConfigMap), ConfigConstraint, and other miscellaneous options.
-The configuration template is a ConfigMap that contains multiple configuration files.
-Each configuration file is stored as a key-value pair within the ConfigMap.
-ConfigConstraint allows defining constraints and validation rules for configuration parameters.
-It ensures that the configuration adheres to certain requirements and limitations. (see [below for nested schema](#nestedatt--spec--config_item_details--config_spec))
+- `config_spec` (Attributes) Specifies the name of the configuration template (a ConfigMap), ConfigConstraint, and other miscellaneous options.The configuration template is a ConfigMap that contains multiple configuration files.Each configuration file is stored as a key-value pair within the ConfigMap.ConfigConstraint allows defining constraints and validation rules for configuration parameters.It ensures that the configuration adheres to certain requirements and limitations. (see [below for nested schema](#nestedatt--spec--config_item_details--config_spec))
-- `import_template_ref` (Attributes) Specifies the user-defined configuration template.
-When provided, the 'importTemplateRef' overrides the default configuration template specified in 'configSpec.templateRef'.
-This allows users to customize the configuration template according to their specific requirements. (see [below for nested schema](#nestedatt--spec--config_item_details--import_template_ref))
+- `import_template_ref` (Attributes) Specifies the user-defined configuration template.When provided, the 'importTemplateRef' overrides the default configuration templatespecified in 'configSpec.templateRef'.This allows users to customize the configuration template according to their specific requirements. (see [below for nested schema](#nestedatt--spec--config_item_details--import_template_ref))
-- `payload` (Map of String) External controllers can trigger a configuration rerender by modifying this field.
-Note: Currently, the 'payload' field is opaque and its content is not interpreted by the system.
-Modifying this field will cause a rerender, regardless of the specific content of this field.
+- `payload` (Map of String) External controllers can trigger a configuration rerender by modifying this field.Note: Currently, the 'payload' field is opaque and its content is not interpreted by the system.Modifying this field will cause a rerender, regardless of the specific content of this field.
 - `version` (String) Deprecated: No longer used.
 Please use 'Payload' instead.
 Previously represented the version of the configuration template.

 <a id="nestedatt--spec--config_item_details--config_file_params"></a>